CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 On the other hand, tracks come in two types: main and side tracks.

-**Main tracks** are the core and principal courses available in the coding train, which seek to teach a big theme of multiple lessons.
-Main tracks also are composed of a sequence of chapters, where each one is further composed of a sequence of **lessons**.
+**Main tracks** are the core and principal courses available in the coding train, which seek to teach a big theme of multiple videos.
+Main tracks also are composed of a sequence of chapters, where each one is further composed of a sequence of videos.

-**Side tracks** are curated collection of **videos** from potentially different contexts that relate on a connecting theme.
-Side tracks are a simple sequence of videos, and therefore can contain either lessons from main tracks, journeys and guest tutorials.
+**Side tracks** are curated collection of videos from potentially different contexts that relate on a connecting theme.
+Side tracks are a simple sequence of videos.

-The current setup is similar to `videos/`, where there's separate folders for main and side tracks, and inside those individual folders per track.
+The current setup separates folders for main and side tracks, and inside those individual folders per track.

 ```
 tracks